Improving Organ Procurement and Oversight

 The system is working: Record increases in organ donation continue

-- Organ donation from deceased donors has grown 38% over the last 5 years
+- Organ donation from deceased donors has doubled over the last 19 years.

-- 38 OPOs increased the total number of donors in 2020 over the previous year
+- Forty-nine OPOs increased the total number of donors in 2021 over the previous year.

 The increases are significant given that less than one percent of people die in a way that allows for organ donation.